Nevada is not only one of the older captive domiciles in the United States, it is also a domicile that has enjoyed significant growth.

 "Nevada earned a position of captive leadership through early entry in the market.
 This head-start helped establish a base of over 100 companies by 2010," said Robert Gallegos, program manager at the Nevada Division of Insurance in Carson City.

 Legislative changes in 2019 boosted Nevada's appeal as a captive domicile.
-For example, Nevada statutes now allow captives to go into dormant status that significantly reduces costs, filing requirements, and the amount of capital and surplus a captive must maintain.
-In addition, examination fees for nonpure captives were reduced by 33 percent.
+For example, Nevada statutes now include a dormancy status that significantly reduces costs and filing requirements, as well as reduces the amount of capital and surplus a captive must maintain.

 Another positive development is its new captive association, the Nevada Captive Insurance Council (NCIC).
 The NCIC was launched in early 2020 to promote, protect, and enhance the state as a captive domicile.